ZhgChgLi/ZMediumToMarkdown/README.md

 - [X] Auto skip when post has been downloaded and last modification date from Medium doesn't changed (convenient for auto-sync or auto-backup service, to save server's bandwidth and execution time)
 - [X] [Support using Github Action as auto sync/backup service](https://github.com/ZhgChgLi/ZMediumToMarkdown/tree/main#using-github-action-as-your-free-auto-syncbackup-service)
 - [X] Highly optimized markdown format for Medium
+- [X] Native Markdown Style Render Engine
+(Feel free to contribute if you any optimize idea! `MarkupStyleRender.rb`)

 ## Result
 - [Original post on Medium](https://medium.com/pinkoi-engineering/%E5%AF%A6%E6%88%B0%E7%B4%80%E9%8C%84-4-%E5%80%8B%E5%A0%B4%E6%99%AF-7-%E5%80%8B-design-patterns-78507a8de6a5)